Real Estate Fraud

 Simple Tips to Avoid Real Estate Fraud

-- Check the names of individuals and companies on the Internet to see if they have complaints against them — do your homework!
+• Check the names of individuals and companies on the Internet to see if they have complaints.

 Your Rights as a Homeowner